TIBCOSoftware/tci-flogo/docs/content/extensions/organizing-code/trigger-json.md

 weight: 57
 ---

-The trigger.json describes the model, the meta data, of the trigger.
+The `trigger.json` file describes the model, the metadata, of the trigger.
 It describes, among other things, what the input and outputs are, who built it and which version you're using.
-Every trigger contribution must define its model in trigger.json file.This model is shared by both UI and runtime.
+Every trigger contribution must define its model in `trigger.json` file.This model is shared by both UI and runtime.
 The trigger model contains following parts:
 #### Trigger JSON sections
 1. `settings` - Zero or more fields that contribute to the trigger configuration. * It is the common configuration for all handlers of same trigger type.
 1. `handler` - A trigger must define a handler.
 It contains zero or more fields that contribute to the handler configuration.
 All handlers of the same type are grouped together in the WI application.